 BDA TRANSPORTATION COMMITTEE

 Committee members receive regular updates, resource materials, meeting invitations, and opportunities to communicate feedback.
-To join the committee, please contact Matt Jack, BDA Policy Manager.
+To join the committee, please contact Matt Jack, BDA Policy Director.